-The University provides Research Administration Training Series on a variety of research subjects which may be interesting or important to students.
-Information about RATS courses can be found at https://fbs.admin.utah.edu/training/training-rats.
+The University provides Research Administration Training Series on a variety of research subjects which may be of interest or important to students.
+Information about RATS courses can be found at https://fbs.admin.utah.edu/news/2005/08/01/research-administration-training-series/.